 I look forward to the new school year, as well as to meeting all of you both in and around school, as well as at the various guidance related functions we sponsor.
-If at any time you have a question, please do not hesitate to contact me and we’ll be glad to help.
+If at any time you have a question, please do not hesitate to contact me and I will be happy to assist you.

 Each student at DePaul Catholic High School is assigned a specific counselor.
 This is done in order to make the transition to high school as seamless as possible, as well as provide consistency throughout the years with any academic, social, moral, and emotional issues a student may encounter.

 - Mrs. Anne Gregory, Director of School Counseling and Support Services

 - Ms. Kelsey Hall, Administrative Assistant, NCAA advisor